AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 ## Task 1

-**Choose any popular web or native application and imagine that you are launching your own APP with the same busines model.
+**Choose any popular web or native application and imagine that you are launching your own APP with the same business model.
 Now build a dashboard for keeping track of overall APP performance.**

 This task is all about your strategic vision!
 Whatever app you'd choose it tells a lot about your interests, background and experience.
 Personally I'd choose the B2C and C2C marketplace sort of like Alibaba's [taobao](https://taobao.cn) example.